Three Golden Rules of Accounting - Overview, Types, Benefits

 1. Assets

-An increase in assets is termed as a debit in the account, and a decrease in assets is termed as credit.
+An increase in assets is referred to as a debit in the account, and a decrease in assets is referred to as a credit.

 2. Liabilities

-A decrease in liabilities translates as a debit in the account and vice versa.
+A decrease in liabilities is recorded as a debit in the account, and vice versa.

 3. Capital